 Many students see their dorm rooms as one of the primary places in which to study.
 Bryn Mawr provides each resident student with a desk, chair, and bookshelf.
 Below are a few examples of study spaces created in the Bryn Mawr dorms.

 Some students bring or make cushions for the wooden desk chairs.
-In this Brecon senior single, there is enough free space for the student's extra chair.
+In this Brecon single, there is enough free space for the student's extra chair.

-All rooms have overhead lights, but most students bring additional lamps, as seen at this frosh's desk area in Denbigh.
+All rooms have overhead lights, but most students bring additional lamps, as seen at this desk area in Denbigh.

-Some desks have bookshelf storage built into the side, as shown in this Desk in Merion.
+Some desks have bookshelf storage built into the side, as shown in this desk in Merion.

 This desk in Brecon incorporates many of the common elements of a Bryn Mawr study area: an added seat cushion, additional light, and personal pictures and posters.

-Although walls cannot be painted, this student has draped fabric to add color to her study space.
+Although walls cannot be painted, this student has draped fabric to add color to the study space.
 Fabrics can be hung from walls or ceilings with Command hooks that do not damage the surfaces when removed.